-Our Host Home Service allows individuals to reside in a family-style home, staffed and assisted by Hands of Heartland employees or contractors.
-This option is designed to invite an individual into another family’s home, or for Hands of Heartland to assist non-guardian family members as they provide care to the individual.
+Our Host Home Service allows people to reside in a family-style home, staffed and assisted by Hands of Heartland employees or contractors.
+This option is designed to invite a person into another family’s home, or for Hands of Heartland to assist non-guardian family members as they provide care to the person.

 There are times where it’s more appropriate to place clients of similar ability and needs into what is referred to as a Shared Living Arrangement.
 In these settings, up to three clients can live together in a setting designed to promote and teach effective communication and other independent living habits, all the while supported around the clock by a professional caregiver who can attend to the specific care needs of each person.